Bert Aspen

-Albert Aspen (born 1 March 1934) is a British former wrestler who competed at the 1960 Summer Olympics and the 1964 Summer Olympics.
+Albert "Bert" Aspen (born 1 March 1934) is a British former wrestler who competed at the 1960 Summer Olympics and the 1964 Summer Olympics.

 Biography

 Aspen represented the England team and won a bronze medal in the -62 kg division at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

-He won two further bronze medals at the 1962 British Empire and Commonwealth Games in Perth, Western Australia and the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Aspen went to his second Commonwealth Games, winning another bronze medal at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+The following year he was selected by Great Britain for the 1963 international match against France.